Aitana (mountain): Ascent

-So we continue the road to Pas de La Rabosa along the so-called Passet de La Rabosa botanical trail.
-We will find wooden panels that explain this micro-reserve of flora.
-The cushioned plants that have had to adapt to the blizzard and the rigors of the cold winter in this part of the mountains stand out.
-We have the pass very close and we will have to climb a little.
-We climb through the chaos of rocks detached from the mountain, easily but carefully, and through a small corridor between rocks, Pas de la Rabosa, we access the other side of Aitana.
-From here the views are tremendous and we can see all the way.
+The road to Pas de La Rabosa continues along the so-called Passet de La Rabosa botanical trail.
+Here are wooden sign boards that describe this micro-reserve of flora.
+The native plants that have evolved to adapt to blizzards and other rigors of the cold winters in this part of the mountains are notable.
+The pass is very close and climbs a little through the loose rocks fallen down the mountainside, easily but carefully; the other side of Aitana can be accessed through a small corridor, Pas de la Rabosa, between the rocks.
+From here the views are spectacular.